bsdxm/bsdxm/README.md

 - 📘 I’m currently learning about news, science and technology.
 - 💻 I'm makeing a project about C++.
 Would you like to make with me?
 Please write an email to me.
 - 📧 Email : ethan_mochujushi@outlook.com
 - 🌌 What is the purpose of the universe?
-Enjoy the joy of coding RP++
+Enjoy the joy of coding!
+RP++